Gulp: Grab files from your CDN and add them to your build pipeline

 })

-1. We request the latest jQuery version from the jQuery CDN.
-The request package allows for streaming.
-What we get in return is a readable stream.
+- We request the latest jQuery version from the jQuery CDN.
+The

-3. Our main file is selected from the file system as usual
+.
+This makes it compatible with Gulp - Our main file is selected from the file system as usual

-5. The contents of both streams are converted to text buffers so gulp-concat can handle them.
+package allows us to combine both streams - The contents of both streams are converted to text buffers

-The use case for this might be limited, but it’s good to know that you can pipe any web resource to your build pipeline.
+The use case for this might be limited, but itβs good to know that you can pipe any web resource to your build pipeline.
 Think of assets that are available online, or any data you want to prepare for your static site generator.

 The awesome power of streams makes this possible.